-Professor R Rochin Chandra is Director of the Center for Criminology & Public Policy, India, where he works as Police Crime and Intelligence Analyst (Chief Criminologist) at the Office for Policing and Crime Reduction (RCop/ Research with Cops).
-He is also functioning as Police Pracademic (Research, Investigation & Analysis) on the 'Policing Research Partnership Program', a joint research initiative of the Bureau of Police Research & Development and the Evidence-based Policing Network of the Center (project renewal with fresh scheme of research studies pending before the BPR&D & CDTI) .
+Professor R Rochin Chandra is Director of the Center for Criminology & Public Policy, India, where he works as Gr I Police Pracademic (Crime Intelligence and Data Analytics) at the Office for Policing and Crime Reduction (RCop/ Research with Cops).
+He is also functioning as Consultant (Research, Investigation & Analysis) on the 'Policing Research Partnership Program', a joint research initiative of the Bureau of Police Research & Development and the Evidence-based Policing Network of the Center (project renewal with fresh scheme of research studies pending before the BPR&D & CDTI) .
 Before this, he was working with the Rajasthan Prisons Department as Faculty of Training & Research (in Criminology & Correctional Administration) at Jail Training Institute, Ajmer.
 While there, he was responsible for training and capacity building of correctional officials, and reviewing the prison rehabilitation policies.
-Apart from his stint in public office, Rochin has also worked with the Counter Trafficking Group (Colorado, US), International Justice Mission (Chennai), South Asian Society of Criminology & Victimology, Tata Institute of Social Sciences and UNICEF on key policy issues.
+Apart from his stint in public office, Rochin has also worked with the London School of Economics and Political Sciences (UK), Counter Trafficking Group (Colorado, US), International Justice Mission (Chennai), South Asian Society of Criminology & Victimology, Tata Institute of Social Sciences and UNICEF on key policy issues.

 An original thinker and a creative leader, Rochin’s contributions have fetched him a string of awards including the prestigious Stanley.
 P. Yeldell Academic Excellence Award and the Outstanding Youth Achievement Award.
 In 2016, he was also conferred the title of 'Young Change Maker' by an Indian news magazine called 'Tehelka' for conducting a path-breaking study supporting the use of rehabilitative programs, therapeutic methods, vocational education and skill training in reducing juvenile re-offending.
 This study gained huge traction because of its relevance with the sensational Nirbhaya Rape case that led to the amendments in juveniles laws.